BreakFun: Jailbreaking LLMs via Schema Exploitation: LLM Usage Considerations

 \section{LLM Usage Considerations}

-In accordance with the conference guidelines, we acknowledge the use of Large Language Models (LLMs) in preparing this manuscript.
-Specifically, Gemini 2.5 Pro was employed for editorial assistance, such as improving clarity, conciseness, and readability.
-All generated outputs were carefully reviewed and verified by the authors to ensure both accuracy and originality.
-The authors take full responsibility for the final content of this paper.
+In accordance with guidelines, Gemini 2.5 Pro was used for editorial assistance (clarity, conciseness, readability).
+All LLM-generated content was reviewed and verified by the authors, who take full responsibility for the paper's final content.